Table of Contents

 The Gibson Flying V stands out for its atypical design.
 The radical design, with sharp angles and futuristic aesthetics, challenged conventional guitar norms.
 Introduced in 1958, it was initially met with skepticism and suffered from poor sales.

-While it’s one of the most iconic electric guitars of all time, its shape isn’t exactly what comes to mind when one thinks about electric guitars.
+While it’s one of the most iconic electric guitars of all time, its shape isn’t what comes to mind when one thinks about them.

 Specifications of the Gibson Flying V